Abdul-Sayed/Lazy_Chef/README.md

 Uses react-router and props drilling amongst stateful components.
 Consumes a 3rd party recipe API provided by [Spoonacular](https://spoonacular.com/).
 All custom CSS as no UI framework could achieve its unique look.

 The CRUD app integrates with a backend RESTful API built with Rails.
 Features Authentication/Authorization together with the browser using JSON Web Tokens.
-Repo can be found here: [lazy_Chef_API](https://github.com/Abdul-Sayed/lazy_Chef_API)
+Backend repo can be found here: [lazy_Chef_API](https://github.com/Abdul-Sayed/lazy_Chef_API)

 ### Getting Started